bowman2001/perplexdoc/content/doc/plugin/kroki/index.md

  Joe Mooring published an article about this service on [Veriphor][veriphor] including a template for Hugo.
 This theme includes his template with only a few adaptions to generate a fitting style.
 Please, read his article to learn about its usage.

  Here follow examples of all currently supported diagram types which are taken from the Kroki page.
-Some of them are not perfect, but this service is already astonishing.

- **TODO**: The diagrams will get the same layout options as other figures.
-Especially the ones with a big height could be smaller.

 ## Block